JGodinho111/Virtual-City/README.md

 - Unity Scene Descriptions
     - The Sample Scene (where I created and tested most of the features before changing the assets & has already changed UI).
     - TEST CHALLENGE SCENE: The Scene With New Assets which has all the requested features plus the car driving around four map points.
     - The Gameplay Scene which has everything previously created with simple game logic.
-This is the version available on itch.io (LINK_NOT_YET_AVAILABLE).
+This is the version available on itch.io (https://jgodinho.itch.io/virtual-city-demo).

 - Code Structure
     - *Generate Input Action Map C# Class in Unity Editor